brandur/mutelight/content/articles/why-i-track-my-reading-and-you-should-too.md

 Referrals
 ---------

 Often when speaking to friends we'll remember an outstanding book we've read that relates to the subject of conversation that we'd like to recommend.
-The problem for those of us with poor memories or who go through a lot of books, that title and author name might be difficult to recall&mdash;even if it's on the tip of the tongue.
+The problem for those of us with poor memories or who go through a lot of books, that title and author name might be difficult to recall--even if it's on the tip of the tongue.
 A reading list will save these situations, enabling easy lookup and referral.

 Memory
 ------